kongbytes/arp-scan-rs/README.md

 Find all hosts in your local network using this fast ARP scanner.
 The CLI is written in Rust and provides a minimal scanner that finds all hosts using the ARP protocol.
 Inspired by the awesome [arp-scan project](https://github.com/royhills/arp-scan).

-:heavy_check_mark: Minimal Rust binary & fast ARP scans
+✔ Minimal Rust binary & fast ARP scans

-:heavy_check_mark: Scan customization (ARP, timings, interface, DNS, ...)
+✔ Scan customization (ARP, timings, interface, DNS, ...)

+✔ MAC vendor search

-:heavy_check_mark: JSON & YAML exports
+✔ JSON & YAML exports

 ## Getting started